Form of Government: Republic

 The Bank of Korea acts as the central bank.
 There are large privately owned banking groups at the national level, as well as regional institutes and a state-owned development bank.
 The stock exchange at Busan is one of the most important in Asia.

 Tourism.
 The main tourist attractions are the mountains, the historical sites and the island of Jeju.
-Many of the tourists come from Japan.
+Many of the tourists come from China and Japan.

 The maritime transport network is very important on account of the large size of the merchant fleet, especially in the field of container transport, and the great capacity of South Korean ports (including that of Donghae).
 The national and international air transport system is highly developed.
 Nearly 2000 km of high-speed railway lines are active.

 |Civil aviation, passengers carried||92 434.1||1000 units||2019|